-So, suddenly your air conditioner needs repair at your Hillsborough home and you don’t know what that entails.
-It’s nerve-wracking enough to welcome an AC repairman into your home, but then to not know what exactly they’re going to do can add a whole other level of concern.
-But fear not!
-Fras-Air/General Service Experts Heating & Air Conditioning is here to update you on the general AC repair process so you’ll be informed when an expert AC service technician needs to come out to your house.
+So, all of a sudden your A/C needs repair at your Hillsborough home and you’re not sure what to expect.
+It’s nerve-wracking enough to allow an AC repairman into your home, but then to not be sure what they’re going to do could add a whole other level of concern.
+Not to worry!
+Fras-Air/General Service Experts is here to fill you in on the basic AC repair process so you’ll be prepared when an expert AC service technician needs to come out to your house.

-Always know that throughout Hillsborough your system is in good hands with Fras-Air/General Service Experts Heating & Air Conditioning.
-Our service techs are NATE-certified and have been through extensive background checks so you can feel safe and sure with the technicians we send into your home.
-If you ever come across any questions about your AC or what to expect with your air conditioner repair, give us a call 24/7 at 908-448-2154 and we’ll be happy to explain the process.
+Always know that throughout Hillsborough you’re in good hands with Fras-Air/General Service Experts.
+Our service techs are ACE-certified and have undergone extensive background checks so you can feel comfortable with the people we send into your home.
+If you ever come across any questions about your air conditioning system or what to expect with your AC repair, give us a call 24/7 at 908-448-2154 and we’ll be happy to discuss the process.

 Student loan debt in the USA has been a growing issue for a very long time.
 Today’s total student debt is more than $1.7 trillion, with the average college graduate owing $20,000 to $25,000.
 If you’re thinking about your higher education journey or counseling someone who is, it’s crucial to...
 Continue reading

 By Brian Sodoma, for Service Experts With autumn around the corner, homeowners will soon be planning for the winter weather ahead.
 Cold weather puts even more demand on your heating system.
 To prepare your heating unit for the heavy work it will be doing, routine HVAC maintenance should be on...
 Continue reading